-Territorial Application of Copyright (Territoriality Principle)
+Territorial application of copyright (Territoriality Principle)

-Without international or bilateral agreements, the regulations are as follows:
+Where there are no international or bilateral agreements, the regulations are as follows:

 Protection resulting from reciprocal laws and agreements: